 An 'induction facilitator' is a named person who is responsible for the new starter's induction.
 After successful recruitment, you should decide who this will be.
 It could be you as line manager or another person.
 Make sure they have sufficient notice and time to undertake this task effectively.

 Induction checklists have been produced to help managers cover the essential tasks, information and training for new colleagues in their first two weeks of employment.
+This includes completion of mandatory training.
 They are designed to support departments' own induction processes and you may wish to add department-specific information to the checklist.

 Please contact Organisational Development and Diversity for guidance on the induction of temporary staff.